 The German Studies Major is broadly humanistic and cross-cultural.
 It develops language and cultural literacy skills and provides a critical understanding of the literary and cultural traditions of the German-speaking countries: The Federal Republic of Germany, Austria, and Switzerland.
 The Department offers effective preparation for graduate study in German literature and language while also opening up a broad range of interdisciplinary perspectives.

 German majors are encouraged to spend a summer, semester, or year of study abroad as a vital part of their undergraduate experience.
-The Department maintains a regular student exchange program with Göttingen University in Germany.
-Each year we send two students to that university in exchange for two German students who serve as Language Assistants at Amherst College.
-Faculty can also advise on a variety of other options for study in a German-speaking country.
-Please also check out the Study & Work Abroad link for further program information.
+The Department maintains an annual student exchange program with Göttingen University in Germany, which has been in place since 1975.
+Each year we send two students to that university in exchange for two University of Göttingen students who serve as German Language Assistants at Amherst College.
+The Amherst College-University of Göttingen exchange program is academically outstanding and financially advantageous.
+Please also check out the Study Abroad Opportunities link for further program information.
+Department faculty can also advise on other options for study in a German-speaking country.

 Departmental Honors Program

-Honors students who major with a concentration in German Studies are encouraged to consult early with their faculty advisor about a possible thesis topic.
-Depending on the topic chosen, their thesis committee will be comprised of Amherst College German Studies faculty who may or may not invite faculty from other departments, or from the Five Colleges to participate as readers.
+Students who major in German Studies who wish to write an Honors thesis are encouraged to consult early with their faculty advisor about a possible thesis topic.
+Depending on the topic chosen, their thesis committee will be comprised of Amherst College Department of German faculty who may or may not invite faculty from other departments or from the Five Colleges to participate as readers.
 The thesis committee will be chaired by the student’s Department of German thesis advisor.

-The quality of the Honors thesis, the result of the Comprehensive Examination, together with the overall college grade average, will determine the level of Honors recommended by the Department.
+The quality of the Honors thesis, the result of the student's work in German 495 and in all German courses, together with the overall college grade average, will determine the level of Honors recommended by the Department.

-The German Department supports a variety of activities that help to increase familiarity with German culture, such as film series, guest speakers, the German residential section in Porter House, and a weekly German-language lunch table.
+The German Department supports a variety of activities that help to increase familiarity with German culture, such as our film series, guest speakers, the German residential section in Porter House, and a weekly German-language lunch table and Kaffeeklatsch.
 The Department awards two prizes annually for superior achievement in German courses and for individual initiative benefiting German studies at Amherst.